eventtemple/object_allocation_tracker/README.md

 **This is a prototype and work in progress.
 It's not recommended for general usage until more testing has been done.**

 This project provides a simple, alternative, and performant way to track object allocations without impacting performance as much object space tracing does from within Ruby.
-It's useful for gathering metrics in production-like environments for debugging memory bloat and leak issues.
+It's useful for gathering metrics in production environments for debugging memory bloat and leak issues.

 This stemmed from needing better allocation data within New Relic, and takes a similar approach to how both Scout and